Polton Vale F.C.: Decline

 The Vale would never have a similar run of success again.
-A sign of desperation was when appealing its defeat by Dunfermline Athletic F.C. in the Qualifying Cup in 1895–96, on the basis that one Walls was playing under the name Campbell; "the papers submitted to the Association went to show that the man;s name was really Walls, that he was baptised Walls, and that he was married under the name Walls".
-The Vale did reach the King Cup final in 1896–97, drawing with the St Bernard's F.C.
-"A" team 2–2, albeit the game finished with the Vale fans chanting "kill the referee", requiring the official (a Mr Banks of Bathgate) to receive a police escort.
+A sign of desperation was when appealing its defeat by Dunfermline Athletic in the Qualifying Cup in 1895–96, on the basis that one Walls was playing under the name Campbell; "the papers submitted to the Association went to show that the man's name was really Walls, that he was baptised Walls, and that he was married under the name Walls".
+The Vale did reach the King Cup final in 1896–97, drawing with the St Bernard's "A" team 2–2, albeit the game finished with the Vale fans chanting "kill the referee", requiring the official (a Mr Banks of Bathgate) to receive a police escort.
 The club was consequently thrown out of the East of Scotland FA and therefore forced to default the replay, but the club was re-admitted before the 1897–98 season.

-The club won through the Qualifying Cup for the second and last time in 1897–98, and the club received a plum tie when drawn at home to Rangers F.C. in the Scottish Cup.
+The club won through the Qualifying Cup for the second and last time in 1897–98, and the club received a plum tie when drawn at home to Rangers in the Scottish Cup.
 The Vale sold home advantage, and lost 8–0 at Ibrox Park.

 However the financial benefit from the tie was short-lived.
-1899 saw the club's final King Cup matches and 1900 the club's final Scottish Qualifying Cup entry, the club scratching to West Calder F.C.; despite an attempt to rescind the withdrawal, the Scottish FA ruled that the club had ceded the tie to West Calder.
+1899 saw the club's final King Cup matches and 1900 the club's final Scottish Qualifying Cup entry, the club scratching to West Calder; despite an attempt to rescind the withdrawal, the Scottish FA ruled that the club had ceded the tie to West Calder.

-The club's final competitive match was in 1901, a 4–2 defeat at Bathgate F.C. in the East of Scotland Consolation Cup.
+The club's final competitive match was in 1901, a 4–2 defeat at Bathgate in the East of Scotland Consolation Cup.
 The very last match reported match was a 13–1 defeat at West Calder.

 The club did enter the East of Scotland Shield's Qualifying Cup competition in 1901–02, but scratched when drawn to play Vale of Leithen.
 The club does not seem to have played during the season and the end came when it was struck off the Scottish FA member roll in April 1902.